Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Untrusted Data Processor and Information Theoretic Admissibility (ITA)

-\subsection{Distinction from Degradability:}
+\subsection{Distinction from Degradability}

 Finally, it is crucial to distinguish ITA from the concept of \textit{quantum channel degradation} \cite{PhysRevA.85.012326,Buscemi2016}.
 Degradability asks whether an algorithm can be simulated for \textit{any arbitrary input state}.
-In contrast, ITA only asks whether the algorithm can be simulated on the \textit{specific training ensemble} $\{\rho_s\}_s$.
-An algorithm might be non-degradable (secure in a general sense) but still simulable on the specific subspace occupied by the Respondent's data.
+In contrast, ITA only asks whether the algorithm can be simulated on the \textit{specific training ensemble} \(\{\rho_s\}_s\), and under the branch-wise instrument order relevant to the announced classical hypothesis.
+An algorithm might be non-degradable, and hence secure in a global channel-theoretic sense, but still simulable on the specific subspace or family of states occupied by the Respondent's data.
+Conversely, an ensemble-dependent ITA claim need not imply global non-degradability.
 Therefore, privacy certification in the untrusted regime must be data-dependent, verifying admissibility explicitly against the geometry of the Respondent's encoded states.